jonseymour/florida/README.md

 This question can be answered with: `florida --girls`

 B) You are then told that the girl's name is Florida.
-What is the chance that Florida's sibling is also a girl?
+What is the chance the girl's sibling is also a girl?

 This question can be answered with: `florida --girls --florida`